Koredotcom/docs/docs/xo/generative-ai-tools/dialog-gpt.md

 When DialogGPT processes a user utterance, the debug logs capture key details such as:

-* Shortlisted chunks (dialogs, knowledge documents, and FAQs)
+* Shortlisted chunks (dialogs, FAQ, and Search AI)
 * Resolved chunks
 * Fulfillment type
 * Exit path (intent identified, FAQ, or Answer)